 Keefe: Cans?
 I’m not sure I –

 Orson: Yes, cans, as in cans of beets or asparagus.
 They’re harvested at their freshest, appropriately ripe state and then sealed up for preservation.
 What I’m trying to say is, improvise until you get something you like and I’m sure you’ll be fine.
+And as for you Mr. Palmer, try and remind yourself that wit is the salt of conversation, not the food.
 Now if you’ll excuse me, I hear there’s a zarzuela in town and I’d like to catch it.
 Toodeloo.

 Keefe: Now look at that – you’ve scared him off!